Wolfgang Kroll: Post-war period

-In 1957, Kroll was invited to teach part-time at Tunghai University by Wang Shuofu, the physics department chairman there.
-Since then, Kroll has been teaching three days a week at Tunghai University and three days a week at NTU, travelling between North and Central Taiwan.
-Kroll's course at the Department of Physics in Tokai included both optics and theoretical physics.
-In 1960, with the support and the award of the National Council for Long-Term Development of Science, Kroll published two more papers on solid-specific heat-related research, building on his 1952 paper.
-In the following year, he became the only "National Research Chair Professor" at the Physical Research Center of the Long Term Science Council and continued his research in the fields of specific heat magnetoresistance, and mathematical physics.
+In 1957, Kroll was invited to teach part-time at Tunghai University by Wang Shuofu, then chair of that university's physics department.
+Since then, Kroll taught three days a week at Tunghai University and three days a week at NTU, travelling between North and Central Taiwan.
+Kroll's course at Tunghai included both optics and theoretical physics.
+In 1960, with the support and the award of the National Council on Science Development, Kroll published two more papers on solid-specific heat-related research, building on his 1952 paper.
+In the following year, he became the only "National Research Chair Professor" at the Physical Research Center of the National Council on Science Development and continued his research in the fields of specific heat magnetoresistance, and mathematical physics.
 During this period, Kroll used quantum theory to calculate the equation for the specific heat of free electrons in metals and further calculated the distribution function of bound electrons to find the magnetic permeability of metals, replacing the original method of using the effective mass to calculate.

 By 1963, Kroll, together with his graduate students, did research on the De Haas-Van Alphen effect of bound electrons and used the expression for the magnetic permeability by spreading the lattice's potential energy in a Fourier series.
-He also worked with his students to study the solution of the electromagnetic wave equation of a waveguide with internal wrinkles and to find its waveguide coefficient, and his results were published in the Journal of Physics of the Republic of China from 1963 to 1967.
-Later, in 1967, Kroll also published a paper on the development of function classes satisfying a particular integral formula in the same journal 1967.
+He also worked with his students to study the solution of the electromagnetic wave equation of a waveguide with internal wrinkles and to find its waveguide coefficient, and his results were published in the Chinese Journal of Physics between 1963 and 1967.
+In 1967, Kroll also published a paper on the development of function classes satisfying a particular integral formula in the same journal.
 Students taught by Kroll said that he was also interested in electromagnetic differential equations with different boundary conditions and that Bessel functions were like "old friends to him".
 By 1972, Kroll was mainly devoted to problems related to elasticity theory.
-Influenced by the training he received in his early years, his research is more in the area of mathematical computation.
+Influenced by the training he received in his early years, his research during this period skewed toward the area of mathematical computation.